WGME-TV

 WGME-TV (channel 13) is a television station in Portland, Maine, United States, affiliated with CBS.
 It is owned by Sinclair Broadcast Group, which provides certain services to Waterville-licensed Fox affiliate WPFO (channel 23) under a local marketing agreement (LMA) with Cunningham Broadcasting.
 However, Sinclair effectively owns WPFO as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
-Both stations share studios on Northport Drive in the North Deering section of Portland, while WGME-TV's transmitter is located on Brown Hill west of Raymond.
-The station also maintains regional studios in the Lewiston/Auburn area, and the state capital in Augusta.
+The two stations share studios on Northport Drive in the North Deering section of Portland; WGME-TV's transmitter is located on Brown Hill west of Raymond.
+The station also maintains regional studios in the Lewiston–Auburn area, and the state capital in Augusta.

 History

 The station's first broadcast was on May 16, 1954, as WGAN-TV, owned by Guy Gannett Communications (no relation to the Gannett Company or its television spinoff, Tegna, which owns WCSH, channel 6) along with WGAN (AM 560) and the Portland Press-Herald daily newspaper.
 (An FM station, 102.9 WGAN-FM was added in 1967.)
 The 493.5 m transmission tower, situated near Route 121 in Raymond, was built during 1959.
 It was, according to the 1999 Guinness Book of World Records, the world's tallest architectural structure at the time.
-This record was surpassed in 1960 by KFVS-TV's tower in Cape Girardeau, Missouri, but the tower remained the tallest structure in Maine until the construction of WMTW's tower during 2002.
+This record was surpassed in 1960 by KFVS-TV's tower in Cape Girardeau, Missouri, but the tower remained the tallest structure in Maine until the construction of WMTW's tower in 2002.

-When the radio stations were sold during 1983, the WGAN call letters were sold with them.
-WGAN-TV then changed its call sign to the current "WGME-TV" on December 15 of that year.
-It remained the main station of Guy Gannett Communications until 1998, when it was sold with most of the company's television stations to the Sinclair Broadcast Group.
-The Gannetts earned a handsome return on their original investment into WGAN radio in 1938.
+When the radio stations were sold to Taylor Communications of Maine during 1983, the WGAN call letters remained with them; WGAN-TV became WGME-TV, "We're Gannett of Maine", on January 1, 1984.

+Motivated by the impending expiration of the family trust that owned the company and a seller's market for broadcasting properties, Guy Gannett Communications put itself up for sale in 1998, ending 110 years of its history as a publisher.
+The Seattle Times Company acquired Guy Gannett's newspapers, while the firm's television stations were purchased by Baltimore-based Sinclair Broadcast Group for $310 million, a handsome return on family patriarch Guy Gannett's original investment in WGAN radio 60 years earlier.
+The Guy Gannett purchase gave Sinclair diversification into affiliates of the Big Three networks and beyond a portfolio heavy with Fox, WB, and UPN stations.

 WGME owner Sinclair Broadcast Group and Time Warner Cable disputed the terms of their retransmission consent agreement that expired on December 31, 2010.
-The agreement was extended to January 14, 2011 while the parties continued to negotiate.
+The agreement was extended to January 14, 2011, while the parties continued to negotiate.
 An agreement in principle to resolve the dispute followed soon thereafter and was finalized in February 2011.

 On January 8, 2016, Sinclair announced that American Sports Network would begin on January 16 as a dedicated digital-multicast network in 10 cities, including Portland on WGME.